dvalle22/1800_DTC14/README.md

 ## General Info

+UCare helps the elderly catch up with advanced technology by creating a friendly platform for them to read news, search for aid, and train their technical skills.
-This browser based web application to ...
+This browser based web application is a product of Melanie Ta, Danilo Valle, and Chengyang Li.
-Hello -Melanie.
-Hello, I am Leo.
-Hello.
-Danilo's input

 ## Technologies